travis-ci/travis-yml/README.md

 * `template`: drop the value if the given template string uses unknown variables
 * `unknown_keys`: add an `error` level message for an unknown key
 * `unknown_value`: add an `error` level message for an unknown value

+Env vars given as strings will be parsed into hashes using the library [sh_vars](https://github.com/svenfuchs/sh_vars).
+Conditions will be parsed using the library [travis-conditions](https://github.com/travis-ci/travis-conditions).

 ### Summary